All Episodes

 And that's the problem with this.

-You know, if I give him nearly an hour, and he cuts it down to 70 seconds, and the headline out of the interview is Ted Koppel lectures Sean Hannity how he's bad for America, then I just call that edited fake news.
+You know, if I give him nearly an hour and he cuts it down to 70 seconds, and the headline out of the interview is, Ted Koppel lectures Sean Hannity how he's bad for America, then I just call that edited fake news because that was not representative in any way of what this interview was.

-And this everybody over the weekend saying, oh, you really took a cheap shot at you.
+And this, everybody over the weekend, saying, oh, you really took a cheap shot at you.

-This more than anything, I have been saying journalism is dead in America.
+This, more than anything, I have been saying journalism is dead in America.

 That did get in the interview.